garden-io/garden/docs/examples/using-garden-in-ci.md

 The CI pipeline in configured so that Garden tests the project and deploys it to a **preview** environment on every pull request.
 Additionally, it tests the project and deploys it to a separate **staging** environment on every merge to the `master` branch.

 To see it in action, you can fork the repository and follow the set-up steps below.
 Once you've set everything up, you can submit a pull request to the fork to trigger a CircleCI job which in turns deploys the project to your remote Kubernetes cluster.

+For this example we're using CircleCI and deploying to a Google Kubernetes Engine (GKE) cluster.
+As a result, some of the steps that follow are particular to those platforms.

 ## Configure remote environments